darlean-io/darlean.ts/examples/src/oracle/1_the_basics/readme.md

 # Public interface

-> Actors are simply implemented as regular classes with methods.
+Actors are simply implemented as regular classes with methods.
 Methods that are decorated with `@action` are considered actions by the framework, and they can be invoked from other actors in the cluster.

-> Actors can invoke actions on other actors by means of a portal.
+Actors can invoke actions on other actors by means of a portal.
 A portal has a [retrieve](https://docs.darlean.io/latest/IPortal.html#retrieve) method that actors can use to obtain a proxy (stub) to another actor by providing the type name and id of the actor.
 The resulting stub acts as if it *is* the remote actor, so you can directly invoke (asynchronous) methods on the stub as if it were a regular, local object.
 The framework takes care of the underlying networking to make this all work.

 In order for actors to invoke methods on remote actors, we must define an interface type (otherwise, actors must have access to the implementating class of the remote actor, which is obviously what we would like avoid).

 The interface of our `OracleActor` actor is defined in [oracle.intf.ts](oracle.intf.ts).

-> It is good practice to separate implementation from definition, that is why we place the `IOracleActor` interface in this separate file.
+> Note: It is good practice to separate implementation from definition, that is why we place the `IOracleActor` interface in this separate file.
 That also allows one to invoke the actor from other applications, just by including this interface file (the other application would not require the actual implementation of the actor).

 The interface is straight forward:
 ```ts